wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.2.2 =
+* Improved country blocking to make bulk adding/deleting of countries much easier.
+* Fixed bug that caused Google feed fetcher and other Google UA bots to get blocked if blocking of unverified Googlebots was enabled.
+* Fixed issue where Locked out users were shown having the same expiry time as Blocked IP's.
+* Fixed issue where Locked out users were not shown in the locked out list, but were still locked out if Blocked IP and Locked out expiry was different.
+* Improved performance of whitelisting so if whitelisted, all rules are bypassed.
+* Fixed issue that caused twentyten and twentyeleven themes to be shown as missing core files if they have been removed and theme scanning is enabled.
+* Fixed issue that made it impossible to end the tour for Firefox users.

 = 3.2.1 =
 * Theme and plugin scanning is now free.
 Woohoo!
 * Added introductory tour for Wordfence.